crlarsen/gamelibrary/README.md

 History
 =======

+Jan 4, 2014 - Use new math library for vectors, matrices, and quaternions.

 Dec 5, 2013 - Change the MD5 module into a C++ class.

 Dec 5, 2013 - Implement multiple lamp types using polymorphism.